MyCryptoBank/eos-smartcontract/README.md

         private:
             /// Structure keeps information about the balance of tokens
             /// for each symbol that is owned by an account.
-            /// This structure is stored in the multi_index table "holders".
+            /// This structure is stored in the multi_index table "accounts".
-            // @abi table holders i64
+            // @abi table accounts i64
-            struct holder {
+            struct account {
                 asset balance;

                 uint64_t primary_key() const { return balance.symbol.name(); }